- By UHS

 - Teamwork and collaboration

-These skills help PNs thrive in fast-paced environments and build trust with patients and families.
+These skills help Practical Nurses work well in fast-paced environments and build trust with patients and families.

 How to Become a Practical Nurse

-At Ultimate Health Institute, our Practical Nursing Program equips you with the knowledge and clinical skills needed to launch your career with confidence.
+At Ultimate Health Institute, our Practical Nursing Program helps prepare students with the knowledge and clinical skills needed to begin a rewarding healthcare career.

-- Enroll in an approved PN program (like ours!)
+- Enroll in an approved Practical Nursing program

 - Pass the NCLEX-PN licensure exam